FAIRplus/the-fair-cookbook/content/recipes/findability/seo/bioschemas-dataset_matched.md

     },
    ```

-   You can test that your JSON (URL_TO_INSERT_RECORD_1983 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD_1984 https://fairsharing.org/FAIRsharing.8f9bbb)  is valid syntax, and visualise your markup using the [JSON-LD Playground](https://json-ld.org/playground/).
+   You can test that your JSON (URL_TO_INSERT_RECORD-ABBREV_1503 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_1504 https://fairsharing.org/FAIRsharing.8f9bbb)  is valid syntax, and visualise your markup using the [JSON-LD Playground](https://json-ld.org/playground/).

-7. Once you are happy with your markup, include the `JSON (URL_TO_INSERT_RECORD_1985 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD_1986 https://fairsharing.org/FAIRsharing.8f9bbb) `, script tags and all, at the bottom of your HTML (URL_TO_INSERT_RECORD_1987 https://fairsharing.org/FAIRsharing.YugnuL)  page template.
+7. Once you are happy with your markup, include the `JSON (URL_TO_INSERT_RECORD-ABBREV_1505 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_1507 https://fairsharing.org/FAIRsharing.8f9bbb) `, script tags and all, at the bottom of your HTML (URL_TO_INSERT_RECORD-ABBREV_1506 https://fairsharing.org/FAIRsharing.YugnuL)  page template.

    Make sure that this is before the closing `</html>` tag

 8. If you have multiple datasets released through your site, then you should make a template for your datasets.
 In your template you should replace the values in your markup that will change from dataset to dataset with variables.
-Your web page templating system will replace the variables with values from your database (URL_TO_INSERT_TERM_1988 https://fairsharing.org/search?fairsharingRegistry=Database) .
+Your web page templating system will replace the variables with values from your database (URL_TO_INSERT_TERM_1508 https://fairsharing.org/search?fairsharingRegistry=Database) .
 For example, the follow snippet uses variables of the form `%%%PAGEURL%%%`

    ```
       <script type="application/ld+json">
       {
-        "@context": "https://schema.org (URL_TO_INSERT_RECORD_1989 https://fairsharing.org/FAIRsharing.hzdzq8) ",
+        "@context": "https://schema.org (URL_TO_INSERT_RECORD-HOMEPAGE_1509 https://fairsharing.org/FAIRsharing.hzdzq8) ",
         "@id": "%%%PAGEURL%%%",
         "@type": "Dataset",
         "citation": [
           {
-            "@id": "%%%DOI%%%",
+            "@id": "%%%DOI (URL_TO_INSERT_RECORD-ABBREV_1510 https://fairsharing.org/FAIRsharing.hFLKCn) %%%",
             "@type": "CreativeWork"
           }
         ],
         "creator": [
           {
-            "@context": "https://schema.org (URL_TO_INSERT_RECORD_1990 https://fairsharing.org/FAIRsharing.hzdzq8) ",
+            "@context": "https://schema.org (URL_TO_INSERT_RECORD-HOMEPAGE_1511 https://fairsharing.org/FAIRsharing.hzdzq8) ",
             "@type": "Organization",
-            "dct:conformsTo": "https://bioschemas.org (URL_TO_INSERT_RECORD_1991 https://fairsharing.org/3517) /profiles/Organization/0.2-DRAFT-2019_07_19",
+            "dct:conformsTo": "https://bioschemas.org (URL_TO_INSERT_RECORD-HOMEPAGE_1512 https://fairsharing.org/3517) /profiles/Organization/0.2-DRAFT-2019_07_19",
-            "description": "The mission of UniProt is to provide the scientific community with a comprehensive, high quality and freely accessible resource of protein sequence and functional informat (URL_TO_INSERT_TERM_1992 https://fairsharing.org/search?recordType=model_and_format) ion. ", "name": "UniProt Consortium"
+            "description": "The mission of UniProt is to provide the scientific community with a comprehensive, high quality and freely accessible resource of protein sequence and functional informat (URL_TO_INSERT_TERM_1513 https://fairsharing.org/search?recordType=model_and_format) ion. ", "name": "UniProt Consortium"
           }
           ...